AidanWarner97/tile-image-gen/README.md

 > - Only requires 1 image if only 1 variant is available, but supports 4 images if you have multiple variants.
 > - Provide the name of the tile for a more understandable file name.
 > - Select from multiple different layout options.
-> - Add a grout line (minimum 2mm) and your choice of grout colours from brands BAL and UltraTile.
+> - Add a grout line and your choice of grout colours from brands BAL and UltraTile.

 ---